 According to a survey by Careers Advance Online, 80% of employees are unhappy in their current job, making it the number 1 reason for them to quit.

-It's estimated that around 56% of the U.S. workforce currently has a job that is compatible, even if partially, with remote working.
+It's estimated that around 56% of the U.S. workforce currently has a compatible job, even if partially, with remote working.

 - Loneliness and isolation